gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: ! gnatprep
 .. index:: Preprocessing (gnatprep)

-This section discusses how to use GNAT's ``gnatprep`` utility for simple preprocessing.
+This section discusses how to you can use GNAT's ``gnatprep`` utility for simple preprocessing.
 Although designed for use with GNAT, ``gnatprep`` does not depend on any special GNAT features.
 For further discussion of conditional compilation in general, see :ref:`Conditional_Compilation`.

 .. _Preprocessing_Symbols: